brickadia-community/omegga/doc/permissions.md

 }
 ```

 A server-wide **default** `PermissionSet` serves as a fallback for all users.
+Roles are additive collections of permissions that can be assigned to users.

 ## Resolution

-When checking whether a user has a specific scope, the resolver walks four levels in order.
+When checking whether a user has a specific scope, the resolver walks these levels in order.
 The first level that produces a definite answer wins.

 ```
 1. Owner bypass    - isOwner grants everything
 2. Root level      - 'all' grants everything; 'read' grants read-only scopes; 'off' falls through
 3. Domain level    - 'all' grants all scopes in that domain; 'read' grants read-only scopes; absent falls through
-4. Scope level     - true grants; absent falls through to defaults
+4. Scope level     - true grants; absent falls through to role permissions
-5. Default perms   - same root/domain/scope resolution, but with no further fallback
+5. Role perms      - union of all assigned role permissions + default permissions, resolved with the same root/domain/scope logic
 6. Not granted     - false
 ```

 The `readOnly` flag on each scope definition determines whether "Read Only" mode at root or domain level grants that scope.

+## Roles

+Roles are named, ordered collections of permissions stored as `PermissionSet` values.
+A user's effective permissions are the union of their direct permissions, all assigned role permissions, and the default permissions.

+### Ordering and Hierarchy

+Each role has a numeric `order` value.
+Higher order = more powerful.
+The order is used solely for hierarchy enforcement (preventing privilege escalation), not for permission resolution (which is purely additive/union).

+Hierarchy rules for non-owner users:
+- A user can only manage (edit, delete, reorder) roles with order **strictly less than** their highest role that grants the relevant permission
+- A user cannot grant or revoke roles at or above their own level
+- A user cannot grant permissions they do not possess to a role
+- Reorder requires `role.edit` from an **assigned role** (not from default permissions)
+- New roles are created at order 1 (weakest), with existing roles bumped up

+The display sorts roles descending by order (most powerful at top).

+### Default Permissions

+Default permissions apply to all users as a baseline fallback.
+They are edited separately from roles via the `role.defaultPermissions` scope and appear as the "Everyone" entry at the bottom of the roles list.

 ## Levels